Winternats

 The Winternats is a competitive on-road gas powered radio controlled car race attended by racers from around the world.
-It is held annually in Fort Myers, Florida at the Lee County Civic Center, usually in the month of February.
+It is currently held annually in Arcadia, Florida at Nugget's Ranch R/C Raceway, usually in the month of February.
 The Winternats is one of the oldest major R/C car racing events.

 This event is sanctioned by the Radio Operated Auto Racing, or ROAR of North America and Canada.
 ROAR rules are followed.
 On-road gas (nitro) powered classes are 1/8 scale open, 1/8 scale masters and 1/10 scale sedan.